burlachenkok/burlachenkok.github.io/_posts/2025-05-10-phd-defense.md

 *Is it possible to gather six world-renowned scientists and pioneers in one room?*

 If you're thinking seriously about it, the answer might seem like *no*.
-After all, very few governments, no matter how powerful, could successfully unite six pioneers from diverse scientific disciplines - especially when these pioneers are actively reshaping the landscapes of their fields.

 ---

 **But on 08 May 2025, it happened...**

-That year, Konstantin Burlachenko defended his Ph.D. in Computer Science at King Abdullah University of Science and Technology (KAUST).
+That year, Konstantin Burlachenko defended his Ph.D. in Computer Science at [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/).

 His doctoral research pushed the boundaries of Federated Learning, focusing on scalable optimization algorithms and high-performance software solutions.